kevdever/VueCli3andAspNetCore/Tutorial.md

 ```
 This method uses the injected IHostingEnvironment to get the base path (set in program.cs), then fetches the auto-generated index.html and returns that to the client.

 7. Asp.Net Core's MVC project creates a `wwwroot` folder and assumes static files will be served from there.
 Vue CLI, however, assumes static files will be in `/dist`.
-In order for (1) the HomeController to access the the auto-generated `index.html` file as simply as possible, the `ContentRoot` folder needs to be changed from the default to `\ClientApp\dist` in `program.cs`; (2) and for the SPA to have access to the js, css, and other resources, they need to have access to the same `\ClientApp\dist` folder, which requires updating the `UseStaticFiles` middleware in `startup.cs`.
+In order for (1) the HomeController to access the auto-generated `index.html` file as simply as possible, the `ContentRoot` folder needs to be changed from the default to `\ClientApp\dist` in `program.cs`; (2) and for the SPA to have access to the js, css, and other resources, they need to have access to the same `\ClientApp\dist` folder, which requires updating the `UseStaticFiles` middleware in `startup.cs`.

     a.
 Delete wwwroot: `> rm .\wwwroot\ -R`

     b.
-In `program.cs`, update the CreateHostBuilder as follows to set the custom ContentRoot that Vue expects:
+In `program.cs`, update the `CreateHostBuilder` as follows to set the custom `ContentRoot` that Vue expects:
     ```c#
     public static IWebHostBuilder CreateWebHostBuilder(string[] args) =>
         WebHost.CreateDefaultBuilder(args)